 There are plenty of shade-loving flowers that’ll brighten up the darkest corners of your garden.
 You don’t need full sun to guarantee beautiful floral displays in your garden.

 Other Flower Plants for Shady Gardens

-Vegetables for Shady Gardens
+Fruit & vegetables for Shady Gardens

 Various veg can be grown outside in partial shade.
 The deep shade won’t yield the best results, but there are some varieties that yield better with partial shade rather than full sunlight.